Identifying city influence spheres in Germany ¶

 ax.set_axis_off()

 Get the Well-Known Text (WKT) from the shape, for using this in the PostGis query.
+Note that we project the shape back to WGS1984, as this is what PostGis expects for the respective column projection.

-berlin_wkt = berlin_shp.iloc[0].wkt
+berlin_wkt = berlin_shp.to_crs(CRS_WGS).iloc[0].wkt

 berlin_wkt[:50]